-The Anderson University community is based on the core values of integrity, excellence, servant leadership, responsibility, and generosity, and we hope you will be able to sense that in every aspect of your life at AU.
-As you begin your Anderson University journey, I encourage you to be open to the possibilities God has for expressing those values in your life.
+The Anderson University community is based on the core values of integrity, excellence, servant leadership, responsibility, and generosity.
+We hope you will be able to experience those core values in every aspect of your life at AU.
+I encourage you to be open to God's leading in your life at Anderson University, for He knows the plans He has for you!
 We look forward to journeying with you.